cbvi/stomp/README.md

 A commandline-based password manager writen in Perl 6 (and some Perl 5 using Inline::Perl5)

+## Warning ##

+I don't use this and never seriously used it and I don't recommend anyone else use it.

 ## Overview ##

 stomp consists of two parts; stomp (the client) and stompd (the 'server')